-Here we find the animal groom alive once more.
-The bear and the maiden, is perhaps as ancient, as the serpent and the maiden.
-This being the serpent of the earliest planters, whose myth spoke of transformation through death and rebirth.
-In Egypt, one of the earliest beliefs was of the God Atum, who, as a serpent was known for bringing things to perfection.
-This attainment I do not think should be viewed as physical perfection, or perfection by today’s standards, but the completion of our perfect selves.
-Our authentic selves.
+Here, we find the animal groom alive once more.
+The bear and the maiden is, perhaps, as ancient as the serpent and the maiden; this being the serpent of the earliest planters, whose myth spoke of transformation, through death and rebirth.
+In Egypt, one of the earliest beliefs was of the god Atum, who, as a serpent, was known for bringing things to perfection.
+This attainment I do not think should be viewed as physical perfection, or perfection by today”s standards, but the completion of our perfect selves, our authentic selves.

-This attainment is of course, painful.
+This attainment is, of course, painful.
 In the bridal chamber, both the Lindworm Prince and Astrid are extremely vulnerable.
-This is similar to the time when new lovers see each other as they are for the first time.
-When the projections die and the real work beings.
+This is similar to the time when new lovers see each other, as they are, for the first time.
+When the projections die, and the real work beings.

 It is: